content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetPulpLastUpdated
+### GetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`
+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersions() int64`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.
+GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### GetRetainRepoVersionsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetRetainRepoVersionsOk() (*int64, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated
+### SetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`
+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersions(v int64)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasPulpLastUpdated
+### HasRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasRetainRepoVersions() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.
+HasRetainRepoVersions returns a boolean if a field has been set.

-### GetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`

-GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetPulpHrefOk
+### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpHrefOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) SetRetainRepoVersionsNil(b bool)`

-GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpHref

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpHref(v string)`

-SetPulpHref sets PulpHref field to given value.
+ SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### HasPulpHref
+### UnsetRetainRepoVersions

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpHref() bool`
+`func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

-HasPulpHref returns a boolean if a field has been set.
+UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
 ### GetName

 `func (o *ContainerContainerPushRepositoryResponse) GetName() string`